-- Operating the University Press: The content of the publications of NTU can be classified into the following three fields: academic, educational and regularly occurring printed material.
-The first two kinds of publications require the review of two specialists in Associate Professor positions or higher and an approval from the Editorial Committee meeting, which utilizes a rigorous review system to edit and publish high level books. - 2.
-Promoting Sales: Selling NTU publications and souvenirs, and holding book exhibitions and book release parties. - 3.
-Maintain NTU E-Journal Database.
+Managing the editing and issuing of NTU publications, including academic book series, educational materials, instructional books, academic journals and multimedia.
+The content of the publications of NTU can be classified into the following three fields: academic, educational and regularly occurring printed material.
+The first two kinds of publications require the review of two specialists in associate professor positions or higher, utilizing a rigorous review system to ensure the quality of NTU's academic publications.